 Does my Stash banking account offer overdraft protection?

-Your Stash banking account does not offer overdraft protection at this time.
-Stash doesn’t charge you overdraft fees1.
-We think this is really important because it sets us apart from other banks, which can charge $30 or more if you overdraw your account after you opt into overdraft protection.
+Stash doesn’t charge overdraft fees (or have other hidden fees)2, so we do not offer overdraft protection on Stash banking accounts.1 This sets us apart from other financial institutions, which can charge $30 or more if you overdraw your account, even after you opt into their overdraft protection.

 Related questions View all Bank Account